compBiophyMete/Data-Analytics-Portfolio/Project-2:Employee Dataset/Readme.md

 Herein, it is set out to address the following issues:

-*the gender distribution
+* the gender distribution

-*the distribution of educational qualifications among employees
+* the distribution of educational qualifications among employees

-*the distribution of educational qualifications among employees by gender
+* the distribution of educational qualifications among employees by gender

-*the number of recruited employees over the years
+* the number of recruited employees over the years

-*the correlation between payment tier and experience in the current domain
+* the correlation between payment tier and experience in the current domain

-*any Patterns in leave-taking behavior among employees
+* any patterns in leave-taking behavior among employees

 The findings of the analysis were reported under the title of "Results and Discussion" and "Summary" on the Jupyter Notebook.